Background#

 On these dimensions, I would grade myself:

 - Balance: 2/5.
-The randomness in the word generation creates different levels of challenge per day and doesn’t always strike the right balance.
-I feel that the game is particularly challenging unless you find the “right” answer (the words used to generate the board), so it doesn’t reward casual gameplay very well.
+The randomness in the word generation creates very different levels of difficulty per day and doesn’t always strike the right balance.
+I feel it’s often too challenging to make incremental progress at the beginning, and instead depends on you making a breakthrough to find the “right” answer (the words used to generate the board).
+So it doesn’t reward casual gameplay as well as I’d like.

-- Scoring: 4/5.
+- Scoring: 3/5.
 I like that the scoring method gives you incrementally better scores with fewer words, which encourages retrying for an even better score as you gather more information.
+But even before filling the board, it would be nice to still reward partial completion, like Connections does.

 Future Ideas#

-This post and relaunch is just meant as a checkpoint for the game, but I have some ideas for improvements going forward.
+This post and relaunch are just meant as a checkpoint for the game, but I have some ideas for improvements going forward.

 The main opportunity for improvement is how the game board is generated each day.
 In addition to the balance dimension I mentioned above, I would like to fix some corner case bugs that break the scoring.
 For example, generating a board with the word chain [“especially”, “yes”, “special”] means that the target score will be 3 but it’s solvable in 1.